 If you enter your SIM card into your phone within 24 hours of receiving it, it will almost always be activated.

-Call an automated number of your carrier, send an SMS (if supported), or log into the activation page of your carrier’s website and ask them to activate your SIM card if the problem continues for more than 24 hours.
+If the problem continues for more than 24 hours, call your carrier’s automated number, send an SMS (if supported), or log into the activation page of your carrier’s website and ask them to activate your SIM card.

-Check whether the supplied error message no longer appears on your phone’s screen after you confirm that the SIM card will be activated or has already been enabled.
+Check whether the supplied error message no longer appears on your phone’s screen after confirming that the SIM card will be activated or already enabled.

 5. Loose SIM Card

 The SIM card slot may be too large for your SIM.
-The SIM card will not fit perfectly if this is the case.
-As a result, it won’t be caught.
+If this is the case, the SIM card will not fit perfectly, and it won’t be caught.

 If you have a larger SIM card, you may remove the smaller one and insert it into the larger one.